Adarsh203-cmd/ToDoApp/README.md

-# To-Do Application
+# To-Do Application: API-Driven Task Management System

-A simple To-Do application built with Django, designed to help users manage tasks.
-The project focuses on backend development and exposes basic APIs.
+A simple backend-focused To-Do application built with Django, showcasing the design and implementation of REST APIs for task management.
+This project demonstrates backend development skills and serves as a foundation for potential frontend integration.

 ## Features